liquidlight/deployer-typo3-ci/README.md

 16. Update the file in `/etc/cron.d/[domain_name]` to point to the correct place (or update in cPanel)
 18. Regenerate the [SSL certificate with Certbot](https://hub.lldocs.dev/sysadmin/debian/ssl-certificates?#installing-and-generating-ssl-certificate) to point to the new web root (you can run `certbot renew --dry-run` to see the currently active domains & sites) - you may be able to search the `sudo su` bash history and update the webroot
 19. Run the search scheduler & any other tasks that might make temporary files to check they work
+20. Repeat the steps for the staging environment (if applicable)
 21. Consider setting up [Renovate](https://gitlab.lldev.co.uk/devops/renovate#set-up-a-new-repository)
 22. Set up [ddev](https://hub.lldocs.dev/sysadmin/legacy/ddev#setting-up-ddev)